 1. Encourage Better Circulation

 Gravity is super important for life as we know it, but it can adversely impact your extremities.
 Gravity constantly pulls down on your blood, impeding its flow.
 If your blood vessels and valves are already compromised, gravity can cause blood to pool in your lower body, reducing your circulation.
-Elevating your legs helps reverse this process, encouraging the blood to flow back towards your core instead.
+Elevating your legs helps reverse this process, encouraging the venous blood to flow back towards your core instead.
 By raising the legs above your heart, you still harness the power of gravity, just to a different effect.
 Taken in tandem with other lifestyle changes such as regular exercise and wearing compression socks, using a leg elevation pillow can really make a difference for your circulation.